 The desire of God in fellowshipping with His children includes speaking directly with them – in plain language.
 This is God’s perfect will.
-The knowledge of the mysteries of God are to be plainly declared to those who have entered into a personal relationship with Him, while those who reject the call of the gospel will have to make do with glimpses given in allegories and parables which shall not even be explained to them.
+The knowledge of the mysteries of God is to be plainly declared to those who have entered into a personal relationship with Him, while those who reject the call of the gospel will have to make do with glimpses given in allegories and parables which shall not even be explained to them.
 [Read Luke 8:9-15]

 1. Our failure to appreciate and accept our errors before the Lord

 There is no denying the fact that most Christians do not hear God directly again.
 Our right attitude ought to be to go before the Lord to inquire “why”.
 Whether we acknowledge it or not, there are still many of our brethren that regularly hear the Lord directly and plainly, even today.
 The longer we dwell in self-pity and grumbling, the longer our spiritual life suffers.

 2. Our assumption that clear hearing of God guarantees obedience to God

 Oh, of course, God spoke directly in Old Testament times.
 The Law, the Psalms, and the Prophets were essentially “direct” all through.
 Perhaps I should explain here that “direct” speaking need not be restricted to “plain language speaking”.
 Some instances of allegories may qualify as “direct” language if their meanings are immediately known without any extra effort on the part of the hearer, such as: